Para-differential Calculus on Compact Lie Groups and Spherical Capillary Water Waves: Preliminary: Representation of Compact Lie Groups

 \section{Preliminary: Representation of Compact Lie Groups}

-This section is devoted to preliminaries on representation theory of compact Lie groups.
+This section is devoted to preliminaries of representation theory of compact Lie groups.
 Notation will also be fixed in this section.
-The materials can be found in any standard textbook on representation theory, for example \cite{Procesi2007}.
-Concise descriptions can also be found in \cite{BP2011} or \cite{BL2022}.
+Results from representation theory can be found in any standard textbook on representation theory, for example \cite{Procesi2007}.
+Concise descriptions can also be found in \cite{BP2011}.